joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

-# Compliance Certificate Provisions

 Facility Agent of the Compliance Certificate for that Relevant Period pursuant to clause 24.2 (Provisions and Contents of Compliance Certificate);

-1. If the effect of the above would be to cause the Margin to reduce by more than one level on any reset date then the Margin will decrease to the relevant level (even if it involves more reducing by more than one level) on that reset date;
+1. if the effect of the above would be to cause the Margin to reduce by more than one level on any reset date then the Margin will decrease to the relevant level (even if it involves more reducing by more than one level) on that reset date;
-2. If, following receipt by the Facility Agent of the Compliance Certificate related to the relevant Annual Financial Statements, that Compliance Certificate does not confirm the basis for the Margin, then clause 13.2(b) (Payment of Interest) shall apply and the Margin for that Loan shall be the percentage per annum determined using the table above and the revised ratio of Leverage calculated using the figures in that Compliance Certificate;
+2. if, following receipt by the Facility Agent of the Compliance Certificate related to the relevant Annual Financial Statements, that Compliance Certificate does not confirm the basis for the Margin, then clause 13.2(b) (Payment of Interest) shall apply and the Margin for that Loan shall be the percentage per annum determined using the table above and the revised ratio of Leverage calculated using the figures in that Compliance Certificate;
-3. While an Event of Default is continuing, the Margin for each Loan under Facility A and the CAR Facility shall be the highest percentage per annum set out above (or in the relevant CAR Facility Establishment Notice) for a Loan under that Facility provided that once the Event of Default is no longer continuing, the Margin shall immediately revert to the level calculated pursuant to the most recent Compliance Certificate delivered under this agreement;
+3. while an Event of Default is continuing, the Margin for each Loan under Facility A and the CAR Facility shall be the highest percentage per annum set out above (or in the relevant CAR Facility Establishment Notice) for a Loan under that Facility provided that once the Event of Default is no longer continuing, the Margin shall immediately revert to the level calculated pursuant to the most recent Compliance Certificate delivered under this agreement;
-4. For the purpose of determining the Margin, Leverage and Relevant Period shall be determined in accordance with clause 25.1 (Financial Definitions);
+4. for the purpose of determining the Margin, Leverage and Relevant Period shall be determined in accordance with clause 25.1 (Financial Definitions);

-# Definitions

 "Market Report" means the market report prepared by Apex Insight Ltd and dated on or about the date of this agreement and addressed to, and/or capable of being relied upon by the Reliance Parties;

 "Material Adverse Effect" means a material adverse effect on:

-1. The business, operations, assets, financial condition or prospects of the Group taken as a whole; or
+1. the business, operations, assets, financial condition or prospects of the Group taken as a whole; or
-2. The ability of the Obligors (taken as a whole) to perform their payment obligations under the Senior Finance Documents; or
+2. the ability of the Obligors (taken as a whole) to perform their payment obligations under the Senior Finance Documents; or
-3. Subject to the Legal Reservations and any Perfection Requirements, the validity or enforceability of any Senior Finance Document or the effectiveness or ranking of any Security granted or purporting to be granted pursuant to any of, the Senior Finance Documents which if capable of remedy is not remedied within 20 Business Days of the Facility Agent giving notice to the Parent or the relevant Obligor;
+3. subject to the Legal Reservations and any Perfection Requirements, the validity or enforceability of any Senior Finance Document or the effectiveness or ranking of any Security granted or purporting to be granted pursuant to any of, the Senior Finance Documents which if capable of remedy is not remedied within 20 Business Days of the Facility Agent giving notice to the Parent or the relevant Obligor;

 "Material Company" means, at any time:

-1. An Obligor; or
+1. an Obligor; or
-2. A Group Company that holds shares in an Obligor; or
+2. a Group Company that holds shares in an Obligor; or
-3. A Subsidiary of the Parent which has earnings before interest, tax, depreciation and amortisation calculated on the same basis as Consolidated EBITDA (as defined in clause 25.1 (Financial Definitions)) representing 5 per cent or more of Consolidated EBITDA, as defined in clause 25.1 (Financial Definitions) or has gross assets representing 5 per cent, or more of the gross assets of the Group, calculated on a consolidated basis (but excluding intra-group items and goodwill).
+3. a Subsidiary of the Parent which has earnings before interest, tax, depreciation and amortisation calculated on the same basis as Consolidated EBITDA (as defined in clause 25.1 (Financial Definitions)) representing 5 per cent or more of Consolidated EBITDA, as defined in clause 25.1 (Financial Definitions) or has gross assets representing 5 per cent, or more of the gross assets of the Group, calculated on a consolidated basis (but excluding intra-group items and goodwill).

 Compliance with the conditions set out in paragraph (c) above shall be determined by reference to the most recent Compliance Certificate supplied by the Parent and/or the